Public Sector Integrity Commissioner: Disclosures of Wrongdoing (Whistleblowing)

-If, after an investigation, the Commissioner finds that wrongdoing was committed, he/she must table a Case Report of founded wrongdoing in the House of Commons and the Senate in accordance with the Public Servants Disclosure Protection Act.
+If, after an investigation, the Commissioner finds that wrongdoing was committed, he/she must table a Case Report of founded wrongdoing in the House of Commons and the Senate in accordance with the PSPD Act.

 As of October 2017, a total of 15 reports have been tabled in Parliament.

 Following an investigation, launched as a result of an internal disclosure, which results in a finding of wrongdoing, the Chief Executive of the respective organization must promptly provide public access to information about the wrongdoing found and the recommendations for corrective action, if any.

 Reprisals

 Whether a disclosure is made internally or to PSIC, public sector employees are protected from reprisal by the Act.

 Under the Act, “reprisal” is defined as any of the following measures taken against a public servant because the public servant has made a protected disclosure or has, in good faith, cooperated in an investigation into a disclosure or an investigation commenced under section 33: